zmb3/teleport/rfd/0034-clients-rotate-certs.md

 #### tsh and tctl

-If desired, `tsh` and `tctl` could integrate Cert Agent functionality.
+If desired, `tsh` and `tctl` could integrate Cert Bot functionality.
 This could be useful for Teleport users who orchestrate `tsh` and `tctl` to run automated processes.

-`tctl auth sign --certagent` could be used to generate new certificates and automatically start up a new Certificate Agent Service using the certificates as a Store.
+`tctl auth sign --certbot` could be used to generate new certificates and automatically start up a new Certificate Agent Service using the certificates as a Store.
 All `--format` options would be supported.

-`tsh login` and `tsh [db|app|kube] login` could also support the `--certagent` flag for all available formats.
+`tsh login` and `tsh [db|app|kube] login` could also support the `--certbot` flag for all available formats.

-Note that the `reissue_certificates` role option would need to be enabled, so normal users won't be able to run a Cert Agent to refresh their `tsh login` credentials.
+Note that the `reissue_certificates` role option would need to be enabled, so normal users won't be able to run a Cert Bot to refresh their `tsh login` credentials.